sonali091023/90DaysOfDevOps/2026/day-50/day-50-k8s-setup.md

 -->API Server as the central communication hub.
 Almost every component communicates through the API Server, not directly with each other.

+**After drawing, verify your understanding:**
+Q. What happens when you run `kubectl apply -f pod.yaml`?
+Trace the request through each component?

 **Step-by-Step Communication:**

 Step 1: User sends a request: